Earlo/fate/README.md

 Something I made to help me run a game based on Fate Core rules.
 Not super professional, but happy to help if someone wants to use this also.

+### Project goals

+This software isn't meant to be a virtual table top simulator or an online RPG platform, but instead a simple additional tool to use in live game sessions, making them more streamlined by providing each player with access to all the relevant information.

 ## Features

 - Create Character Sheets
 - Create Campaigns
   - Group characters by faction
-  - Reveal partial character sheets to players as GM
+  - Reveal partial character sheets to players as

 ![Example sheet form the app](/readme/example_sheet.png?raw=true 'Example sheet form the app')